rynbrd/rigger-coreos/README.md

 Rigger CoreOS Source
 ====================
 CoreOS image source for [Rigger][rigger].
 Builds new style images with read-only /usr and btrfs.
-Minimum allowed version is 197.0.0.
-Special version strings are alpha and master.
 See the [amd64-usr index][coreos-images] for available image versions.
 [Packer][packer] v0.6.1 is used to build the images.

 Platforms